Zoning Bylaw Rewrite

 What are the expected impacts on utility infrastructure (water, sewer, electrical) with the increase in density?
 Will individual property owners be responsible for required upgrades to shared infrastructure?

-Ron asked about 2 months ago
+Ron asked 8 months ago

 Hi Ron, thanks for your question.
 New developments will be required to demonstrate that servicing adequately supports the proposed additional development on a site.
 This includes water supply for domestic use, water supply for fire protection, sanitary servicing, and electrical servicing.
 Where existing services are inadequate, the developer will be required to either: